-If the patients' circumstances change and/or the IPRA requires review, a Prescriber or nurse may review and complete the IPRA.
+If the patients' circumstances change and/or the IPRA requires review, a Prescriber or approved , registered healthcare professional may review and complete the IPRA.

 28 days in-possession supply is considered routine unless the risk assessment directs otherwise.
 See Scores below for direction.